FunsizeEvil/MusicVisuals/README.md

 - 	Menu will appear in which the user can select song and its visual

 # How it works
-1. The menu is fist alled whuch displays a header, 3 option boxes and a footer. each box can be clicked by the user which will launch the a new window with a visual for the user.
-The menu uses processing to display the boxes and mousePressed to detect where the user clicks. it the launches a new window for the option choosen.
-The menu is also used to load tracks names to an ArrayList for hte user.
+1. The menu is first alled which displays a header, 3 option boxes and a footer.
+	Each box can be clicked by the user which will launch a new window with a visual for the user.
+The menu uses processing to display the boxes and mousePressed to detect where the user clicks.
+It the launches a new window for the option choosen.
+The menu is also used to load track names to an ArrayList for the user.
  2. The AroundTheWorld visual is a model of a solar sytem that reacts to to the amplitude of the music.
 As the amplitude gets louder the planets rotate quicker and they grow in size.
-I was inpsired by Daft Punk's music video and the title of their song to for this visual.
+I was inpsired by Daft Punk's music video and the title of their song for this visual.
 It starts by creating 7 planets for each of the bands with the first one in the center.
-It then sets the distance of each planet and its rotation to start at so that they look more naturak rather than in a line.
+It then sets the distance of each planet and its rotation to start at so that they look more natural rather than in a line.
 The song is then loaded and the orbits, rotations and size will then change based off the amplitude.
 3. CubeInSphere is a visual that creates a pattern of a 12 by 12.
 The elements